 During your studies you can access much of the information which will be included in your HEAR via MyEd and the university website.

 A HEAR is only available after a degree has been awarded.

 The HEAR was an initiative recommended by a Universities UK committee, the 'Burgess Group', in 2007.
 Their ‘Beyond the Honours Degree Classification' report concluded that the development of the HEAR would assist in a modernisation of the traditional degree classification system.
 The report is available from the link below.

-You are able to view/download your HEAR from your MyEd portal via the Electronic Document Service.
+Current students; are able to view/download your HEAR from your MyEd portal via the Electronic Document Service.